saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

 state_verbose allows for the data returned from the minion to be more verbose.
-Normaly only states that fail or states that have changes are returned, but setting state_verbose to True will return all states that were checked
+Normally only states that fail or states that have changes are returned, but setting state_verbose to True will return all states that were checked